syncfusion-content/predictive-analytics-docs/predictive-analytics/Charts-for-Associations.md

  {%endhighlight%}

-### Because the cars dataset contains only two variables—speed and dist (i.e., distance to stop from the corresponding speed)—and both are quantitative, it is possible to have nothing more than the name of the dataset as an argument to the plot() function.
+### Because the cars dataset contains only two variables speed and dist (i.e., distance to stop from the corresponding speed) and both are quantitative, it is possible to have nothing more than the name of the dataset as an argument to the plot() function.

 {%highlight r%}